eelke/tempswitch/README.md

 ## Set up the Arduino

+Make sure you install the required libraries:
+- Adafruit_MAX31865
+- ArduinoJson

 These are the temperature edges used.
 Comment these lines out to have the program run in demo mode.
 In demo mode the app picks edges around the current environment temperature instead.